How to Generate Contracts from Airtable Data (Step-by-Step Guide)

 Store generated contracts in Airtable

-Add an attachment field to your Airtable base to save the final PDF directly to each record.
-This keeps all client-related documents organized in one central location instead of scattered across email or Google Drive.
+Add an attachment field in Airtable to save the final PDF to each record.
+This creates a complete, centralized audit trail for all your agreements.

 Benefits of Automating Contract Generation

-Automation transforms contract creation from a tedious manual task into a background process that runs itself using TypeFlow.
+Automation transforms contract creation from a tedious manual task into a background process that runs itself.
 The time savings add up fast, but the benefits go beyond just speed.

 Save time on repetitive document tasks